HOME

 all.
 A view of the camp from a near by hill.

-Came across a porcupine while deer hunting.
-I tried to snap a picture of the front of him but he wouldn't have anything to do with that We kept chasing a deer that we nicknamed Hartford, because he was so large.
+We kept chasing a deer that we nicknamed Hartford, because he was so large.

 Well two weeks later my brother went back out to the bad lands to try and fill his